 These figures are only estimates.
-Please contact a local real estate office or property management company for more information (see Membership Directory).
+Please contact a local real estate office or property management company for more information.

 Property taxes for Ashland residents are calculated by assessed value derived from Jackson County tax records.
-The increase in maximum assessed value is regulated by previous state-wide ballot measures and cannot increase more than 3% per year.
+The increase in maximum assessed value is regulated by previous state-wide ballot measures and cannot increase more than 3% per year, unless there are changes to the property such as additions, remodeling or other construction.
 Additionally, a voter approved levy or bond measure can increase the tax rate.
 Consequently, slight variations may occur in property taxes assessed depending upon election results.
-Due to Oregon tax laws, a properties assessed value and its percentage of market value can fluctuate greatly, even for neighboring properties.
-The following explains the elements that make up the Ashland tax bill based on a house that was assessed for $250,000, for tax year 2015-16.
+Due to Oregon tax laws, a property’s assessed value and its percentage of market value can fluctuate greatly, even for neighboring properties.
+The following explains the elements that make up the Ashland tax bill based on a house that was assessed for $250,000, for tax year 2016-17.

-Ashland School District 5 Bonds, City of Ashland Bonds, Jackson County Bonds, Rogue Community College Bonds
+Ashland School District Bonds, City of Ashland Bonds, Jackson County Bonds, Rogue

 Note: These rates are before any Measure 5 compression; therefore they may not apply to every property.